thuwzy/ZhuSuan-PyTorch/README.md

 ZhuSuan-PyTorch is a python probabilistic programming library for **Bayesian deep learning**, which conjoins the complimentary advantages of Bayesian methods and deep learning.
 ZhuSuan-Pytorch is built upon [PyTorch](https://pytorch.org/).
+Benefit from the Dynamic graphs feature of PyTorch, ZhuSuan-PyTorch could easily build Bayesian Networks by less code.
-Unlike existing deep learning libraries, which are mainly designed for deterministic neural networks and supervised tasks, ZhuSuan-PyTorch provides deep learning style primitives and algorithms for building probabilistic models and applying Bayesian inference.
+ZhuSuan-PyTorch provides deep learning style primitives and algorithms for building probabilistic models and applying Bayesian inference.
 The supported inference algorithms include:

-* Variational inference with programmable variational posteriors, various objectives and advanced gradient estimators (SGVB, etc.).
+* Variational inference with programmable variational posteriors, various objectives and advanced gradient estimators (SGVB, VIMCO, etc.).

 * MCMC samplers: Stochastic Gradient MCMC (sgmcmc), etc.